 However, a number of healthcare challenges lies ahead, including an aging population together with its associated healthcare needs.
 Singapore is in the unenviable position of being No. 2 in diabetes prevalence among developed countries.
 In addition, cancer is the leading cause of mortality in Singapore at 116 deaths per 100,000 population, which exceeds the average cancer mortality rate across 20 Asian countries.
 Innovative and sustainable solutions are needed to address these urgent and growing healthcare needs.

 The EuroCham Healthcare committee in Singapore aims to bring together stakeholders to find solutions to address the healthcare challenges facing Singapore.
 The committee represents the various sectors of the European healthcare industry in Singapore, including pharmaceutical, insurance and medical devices companies.
 It seeks to engage and partner with relevant government bodies, non-governmental organisations and other relevant stakeholders, with the fundamental belief that these challenges are best addressed when we come together.

-- Technology and automation for potentially new methods of healthcare delivery
+- New methods of healthcare delivery

 - Ministry of Health (MOH)’s Office for Healthcare Transformation

 - Health Promotion Board